W0823713/Web452_ASP.net_0823713_assignment/README.md

 - 12:30 PM: Developed initial views for the application to render HTML for user interactions.
 These views lay the foundation for displaying sock information to users.
 This was the moment I realized that I can update the table the way i want and its functional.

 **Add a Model**
 - 14:00 PM: Defined the sock model class.
 This model specifies the structure and attributes of a sock, including its name, price, ratings, id, title, release date, etc. It serves as the data structure for sock products.
+Then i ran the following command

+      Install-Package Microsoft.EntityFrameworkCore.SqlServer
+By running this command I installed the sql server.

+       *(Took a bit of a break)*

 **Work with a Database**
 - 15:30 PM: Configured and set up a database for the project, allowing for the storage and management of sock products.
 The sock model data was mapped to this database to ensure data persistence.
+In this, I had to Create a database context class then Register the database context and lastly Examine the database connection string.

+      *(Done for the day)*

 **Controller Actions and Views**
 - 6th October 2023
+  - 09:00 AM: Scaffold Sock pageswas the first real problem i faced as it was just not happening it took a lot of trial and error.
-  - 09:00 AM: Implemented controller actions for listing socks, viewing individual sock details, and potentially adding, updating, or deleting socks.
+  -  Implemented controller actions for listing socks, viewing individual sock details, and potentially adding, updating, or deleting socks.
 These actions enable various user interactions.
+As updatind allowed to update the information about of the sokcs such as prices.
+And delete also if we decide to not keep any kind of product.

 **Add Search**
 - 10:30 AM: Enhanced the user experience by implementing search functionality, enabling users to find specific socks based on criteria such as name or price.
 Search functionality improves the catalog's usability.